qpi.rb

-QPI (Qualified Piece Identifier) implementation for the Ruby language.
+QPI (Qualified Piece Identifier) implementation for Ruby.

 - SIN (Style Identifier Notation) — identifies the piece style